 Forty-five of Jonathan's plays have been produced at site-specific locations, schools and theatres around the world including 27 Ways I Didn't Say '"Hi" to Laurence Fishburne (Actors Theatre of Louisville - Humana Festival, Milwaukee Rep - RepLab); 30K Arabian Nights (San Jose Rep - SJREAL); The Giant and the Pixie and The Legend(s) of Sleepy Hollow (Chance Theater); Holmes, Sherlock, and The Consulting Detective (Los Angeles Arboretum); Grandpa and the Gay Rabbi (Samuel French Off-Off Broadway Theater Festival - Festival Winner); Phone Friend (Alternative Theatre Company - Off-Broadway Showcase); and This Hungry Churchyard (Bonita Springs Performing Arts Center, Short+Sweet Hollywood (Judge's Choice Award) and Short+Sweet Dublin (Best Playwright Award).
 Jonathan's plays have received staged readings at the Great Plains Theatre Conference, City Theatre (Miami), Remy Bumppo Theatre Company, Seattle Rep - Northwest Playwright's Alliance, ALAP/Circle X Theatre Company, Little Candle Productions, The Huntington Gardens, and many other venues.

 Jonathan has received two Individual Artist Awards from the Pasadena Arts Council, is a five-time Finalist for Actors Theatre of Louisville's Heideman Award and has been named a Finalist for both the O'Neill National Playwrights Conference and the City Theatre National Short Play Award.
 His work has been recognized by the CTG/Humanitas Prize (Semi-Finalist), NuVoices at Actors Theatre of Charlotte (Semi-Finalist), the Wordsmyth Theatre Reading Series (Semi-Finalist), the William Inge Theatre Festival (Short Play Lab), the Great Plains Theatre Conference (Short Play Lab), and the Heartland New Play Festival (Festival Winner).
-Sixteen of Jonathan’s plays are published by Smith and Kraus (Best Short Plays, Best Monologues for Women), Steele Spring Stage Rights, Samuel French, Applause Theatre and Cinema Books, YouthPLAYS, PlayScripts, Scene It!, and Original Works Publishing.
+Twenty-one of Jonathan’s plays are published by Smith and Kraus (Best Short Plays, Best Monologues for Women), Steele Spring Stage Rights, Samuel French, Applause Theatre and Cinema Books, YouthPLAYS, PlayScripts, Scene It!, and Original Works Publishing.